Science based dog training in Tauranga

-My name is Lauren, and I currently share my life with my husband, a Miniature Pinscher, cute little black Mutt, a cute little red Mutt, a Malinois and a couple of cats.
+My name is Lauren, and I currently share my life with my husband Thomas, a Miniature Pinscher, cute little black Mutt, a cute little red Mutt, a Malinois and a couple of cats.
 Click here to learn more about the team!

 I dabble in agility, obedience, and all things dogs really.
 I am passionate about people getting out and doing more with their dogs and helping make science accessible to the average dog owner.
 Owning a dog should be an adventure and training your dog should be FUN.